You Are Not Alone

-If you or a loved one may have a problem with drinking, you’ve come to the right place.
-Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.
+If you or a loved one has a problem with drinking, you’ve come to the right place.
+Alcoholics Anonymous is a fellowship of people who share their experience, strength, and hope with each other so that they may solve their common problem and help others recover from alcoholism.

 We make every attempt to provide accurate information and ask that our fellowship use the guidelines as defined in our “Twelve Traditions” and the AA “Preamble” when requesting inclusion in this publication.
 (See page 21, The AA Group, P-16)

 A directory listing does not constitute or imply approval or endorsement of any group’s or meeting’s approach to, or practice of, the traditional AA program.
 We list meetings as a hand of AA fellowship to newcomers and as a courtesy to our community.

 Keep Coming Back!
 Who is the most important person in the room?
 Sometimes the newcomer is the person that is just coming.